HIST C1001 United States History to 1877 (3.0 Units)

 HIST 103 World History to 1500 (3.0 Units)

 Course will focus on the beginnings of civilization some five to seven thousand years ago in Mesopotamia, Africa, Asia, the Americas, Classical Civilizations and the Axis Age with an understanding of the world in 1500.
 Social, cultural, geographical, political and economic history of the various world civilizations will be stressed.
-C-ID: HIST 150.
-CSU,UC
+The course is designed to challenge erroneous assumptions about world history and contemporary realities.
+C-ID HIST 150.

 Lecture Hours: 54.0